Davis Riley Betting Profile: The Sentry - PGA TOUR

 Riley's Recent Performances

-- In his last five events, Riley has an average finish of 35th.
+- In his last five appearances, Riley has an average finish of 35th.

-- Riley has finished with a score lower than the tournament average in two of his last five events.
+- Riley has finished with a better-than-average score in two of his last five tournaments.

-- He has an average score of -7 across his last five events.
+- He has an average score relative to par of -7 in his last five appearances.

-- Davis Riley has averaged 313.1 yards off the tee in his past five tournaments.
+- In terms of driving distance, Davis Riley has averaged 313.1 yards in his past five starts.

-- Riley is averaging -1.324 in terms of Strokes Gained: Putting in his past five tournaments.
+- Riley has an average of -1.324 Strokes Gained: Putting in his past five tournaments.

-- Riley is averaging -0.079 Strokes Gained: Total in his past five tournaments.
+- Looking at Strokes Gained: Total, Riley has an average of -0.079 in his past five tournaments.

 Riley's Advanced Stats and Rankings